 What doesn’t IP Australia check?

-IP Australia will not advise you at all.
-So if you are not trading in the correct manner and following all your requirements and obligations under the Trademark Act, then your case against a copycat might fail, or you could find that a third party applies to have your trademark registration removed for not meeting the trademark requirements.
+If you are not trading in the correct manner and following all your requirements and obligations under the Trademark Act, then your case against a copycat might fail, or you could find that a third party applies to have your trademark registration removed for not meeting the trademark requirements.

 What happens if the Trademark is Accepted?